Severe Dementia (band)

 Severe Dementia is a Bangladeshi metal band formed in Dhaka in January 2004.
 Their initial name was 666.
 They are considered to be one of the first death metal band from Bangladesh.
 They are a pioneering band of the East Bengal Extreme Metal scene.
-Their EP Epitaph of Plassey is widely regarded as one of most influential death metal record in Bangladesh.
+Their EP Epitaph of Plassey is widely regarded as one of the most influential death metal record in Bangladesh.

 History

 In 2004, Ahmed Shawki and his friend Saimum Hasan Nahian created a band named 666.
 It was a bold approach because the band culture of Dhaka was not very much introduced to extreme metal musics like death metal then.
 Gradually this band became a pioneer of death metal music of Bangladesh.
 During 2012–2016, the band was inactive because its vocal Ahmed Shawki left the country and went to Australia.
 Since then, Riasat Azmi is serving as vocalist of this band.

 Severe Dementia draws its lyrical themes from ancient and historical events which created a major impact on certain nations and the human race.
 Their songs provide brutality, blistering speed and technical proficiency in composing.
 They also introduced aggressive drum blasts, guttural growls and screams and pure aggression rendered guitar lines in their tracks, which were very rare and uncommon in the history of Bangladesh's rock-metal music genre.